 Let’s take a look at the cost of a road trip in a Tesla or even any electric vehicle.
 The cost of a road trip in a Tesla may be more than you think.
 At least it was for me.

-Again this is a scenario where your cost will vary significantly depending on your situation such as where you are driving, what you have inside the car and the type of electric vehicle that you are driving.
+Again this is a scenario where your cost will vary significantly depending on your situation such as where you are driving, what you have inside the car, and the type of electric vehicle that you are driving.

-For me, I am driving the Tesla Model 3 standard range, so I don’t have great range.
+For me, I am driving the Tesla Model 3 standard range, so I don’t have a great range.

 That means I have to charge more often, hence, making it more costly.

 In the table below, you can see the total cost of all my charges on my round trip journey from Minnesota to California and back.

 The total cost of the trip was $245.14.
 You can see the various prices that you pay.